 The third set of concerns centre around global justice, the escalation of conflict, violence and strife.
-Women's empowerment to become real, has to intervene actively to promote resolution of conflicts by negotiations and women's 'economic and political activism'.
+Women's empowerment to become real, has to intervene actively to promote resolution of conflicts by negotiations and women's 'economic and political activism's.

-Finally, empowerment of women means, as we have indicated throughout this report, a totally new approach to the problem of population dynamics, a new view on population policies and necessary changes in the national structures and in the international agencies and institutions.
+Finally, empowerment of women means, as we have indicated throughout this report, a totally new approach to the problem of population dynamics; a new view on population policies and their interdependence with other social policies; urgent changes in the national structures and in the international agencies and institutions.